-- 15.10 Inform the National Trust and Walter Roth Museum if any artefacts of archaeological and anthropological significance are unearthed during Major Stone quarry operations. - 15.11 Submit to the EPA the results of all periodic audits conducted by the GGMC. - 15.12 Notify the EPA within forty-five (45) minutes of any accidental release of contaminants or incidence of pollution into the environment.
-The Permit Holder shall provide the financial, equipment and technical capacity to adequately respond to any emergency that may occur on site and emergency response shall be immediate. - 15.13 Submit to the Agency a detailed Project Closure Plan for approval two (2) years prior to closure.
-Thereafter, the closure plan will be updated and reviewed at a frequency agreed to with the Agency, as needed. - 15.14 The Permit Holder shall provide the financial, equipment and technical capacity to adequately respond to any emergency that may occur on site and emergency response shall be immediate.
+- 15.7.2 Within seventy-two (72) hours, submit to the Agency a written report containing a description of the non-compliance, its cause and the period of non-compliance including exact dates and time. - 15.7.3 Submit a report to the Agency indicating the reasons and the anticipated time it is expected to continue if the non-compliance has not been corrected. - 15.8 Implement relevant measures/agreements to avoid conflicts with other land users/communities.
+Conflicts should be reported to the relevant authorities if they occur. - Inform the National Trust and Walter Roth Museum if any artefacts of archaeological and anthropological significance are unearthed during Major Stone quarry operations. - 15.10 Submit to the EPA the results of all periodic audits conducted by the GGMC. - Notify the EPA within forty-five (45) minutes of any accidental release of contaminants or incidence of pollution into the environment.
+The Permit Holder shall provide the financial, equipment and technical capacity to adequately respond to any emergency that may occur on site and emergency response shall be immediate. - Submit to the Agency a detailed Project Closure Plan for approval two (2) years prior to closure.
+Thereafter, the closure plan will be updated and reviewed at a frequency agreed to with the Agency, as needed. - 15.13 The Permit Holder shall provide the financial, equipment and technical capacity to adequately respond to any emergency that may occur on site and emergency response shall be immediate.